This post provides detailed information on the pharmacologist job description and career, including their duties, tasks, and responsibilities.

 - Must possession JAMB Chemistry qualification (with Credit Pass)

-- Must have a minimum of 7 years working experience in the field, preferably 3 years of experience in an operational environment (not just an accounting office)
+- Possess minimum of 7 years working experience in the field, preferably 3 years of experience in an operational environment (not just an accounting office)

-- Must possess at least one-year working experience with a pharmaceutical company within the area of pharmaceutical manufacturing and marketing, such as quality control/testing, operations management, and technology transfer activities
+- Have at least one-year working experience with a pharmaceutical company within the area of pharmaceutical manufacturing and marketing, such as quality control/testing, operations management, and technology transfer activities

 - Must possess knowledge on Pharmaceutical Economics and other related fields

-- Must possess English Language proficiency (Fluency in English) equivalent to 5 ‘O’ level credits at Ordinary Level
+- Have English Language proficiency (Fluency in English) equivalent to 5 ‘O’ level credits at Ordinary Level

 - Must possess computer literacy skills

-- Must have excellent interpersonal and communication skills, and good sense of humor
+- Excellent interpersonal and communication skills, and good sense of humor

 - Must possess a good sense of duty and an aptitude for working in a team environment